 Because of our intimate familiarity with it, the human body in art has a unique ability to communicate an infinite variety of emotions, ideas, concepts, and stories, which is why Martin Eichinger prefers to be called a narrative artist rather than a figurative sculptor.
 What story will you find?

 In this ongoing series for Fine Art Today, we take a longer look at the history and features of a soon-to-be-available artwork of note.
-This week’s painting is attributed to an American icon, and if that’s accurate, is very underpriced.
-You decide.
+This week we feature an exceptional pastel whose upcoming sale is generating quite the buzz.

 Free Weekly Art News